📖

 The server acts as the brain for the physical eVOLVER unit - it manages all of the SAMD21 Arduino microcontrollers and communications from the user via the DPU or GUI interface.

 In addition to managing communications between connected components and the user, it also stores and manages configuration and calibration data for a given eVOLVER.
-The RPi also can have other utilities run on it such as this monitor script, which can detect if the server gets hung up and restart it.
+The RPi also can have other utilities run on it such as this , which can detect if the server gets hung up and restart it.

 File Explanations